The end... postponed.

-She didn’t feel the same blast of light, or warmth, or those awful smells, and cries that she’d noticed before, nor those twisted bodies along the wall, nor the blood.
+She didn’t feel the same blast of light, or warmth, or those awful smells, and cries that she’d noticed before; no flambeaux, no flaming brazier, no instruments of torture, or those twisted bodies along the wall, nor the blood.

 It was quiet, but she saw Guillaume lying in an unnatural position in the middle of the dirt floor.

 She ran in, heedless of any danger, feeling how cold, the still air was.

 I became conscious of someone pulling at me.